 - 4.1.
 Register as a "College Affiliate" with the Director of Public Information. - 4.2.
 Principles of Use. - 4.2.1.
-By registering as a College Affiliate, the user of social media accounts agree to: - 4.2.1.1.
-Maintain culture of the college and follow the branding guidelines set forth by LSCPA. - 4.2.1.2.
+By registering as a College Affiliate, the user of social media accounts agrees to: - 4.2.1.1.
+Maintain the culture of the college and follow the branding guidelines set forth by LSCPA. - 4.2.1.2.
 Post Responsibly.
 Affiliates agree not to post content that is threatening, obscene, a violation of intellectual property rights or privacy laws, or otherwise injurious or illegal.
-Users who post such content and/or who refuse to remove such content when requested by the college may be subject to revocation of their Affiliate status in addition to possible disciplinary action.
+Users who post such content and/or who refuse to remove such content when requested by the college may be subject to revocation of their Affiliate status in addition to possible disciplinary action. - 4.2.1.3.
+Confidentiality.
+Maintain confidentiality and respect the privacy and personal rights of others.
+Do not access or copy another user's electronic data, programs, or other files without permission.
+All members of the LSCPA community using social media are responsible for maintaining and protecting confidential information (e.g., financial information, personal information about members of the college, etc.).